derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_node/firstBabylon.md

 Now to run this project, change the directory that the terminal is addressing:

-Click on th folder babylonProj and "open in integrated terminal".
+Click on the folder babylonProj and "open in integrated terminal".

 This is done rather than cd into the folder so that any installation will be separate from the parent folder.
 However the node modules from the parent folder are known to the system and so installations will not be duplicated.